-Human psychology, preparation, and handling play under pressure all play a role in chess, just as they do in any other sport.
-To succeed in these areas, you must be able to comprehend and analyze your chess games.
-You can better understand and enhance your game by analyzing it.
-One of the advantages of analyzing your own games is that you can spot typical mistakes and figure out how to solve them.
+Human psychology, preparation, and handling gameplay under pressure play major roles in chess, just like any other sport.
+To succeed in these areas, you must be able to comprehend and enhance your games by analyzing them.
+One of the advantages of analyzing your games is that you can spot typical mistakes and figure out how to solve them.

 Why Should You Analyze Your Chess Games?